stelzch/zotero.koplugin/DEVELOPER.md

 - [] Offline collection functionality is currently disabled
 	- Plan: use 'sync' column in collections table

+- [] Opening non-pdf files currently leads to a crash if there are annotations as the page size routines do not work

 - [] Annotation sync to Zotero is currently disabled